eda-ricercatore/gulyas-scripts/notes/python.md

 		* A function *A* passed into another function *B* cannot be the closure of function *B*, since *A* is not defined in *B*
 			\cite[Chapter 3, pp. 70]{Alchin2010}.
-	- A wrapper is a function that contains another function (the wrapped function) and additional behavior executed before or/and after the execution of the wrapped function.
+	- A wrapper is a function contained within another function and additional behavior executed before or/and after the execution of the wrapped function \cite[Chapter 3, pp. 71]{Alchin2010}.
+		* To call the wrapper "as if it [was] the original function," pass variable positional arguments and keyword arguments together internally into the original function \cite[Chapter 3, pp. 71]{Alchin2010}.
 + A flexible function can be customized into a simpler and less flexible function so that its reduced flexibility can be handled by existing API/libraries
 	\cite[Chapter 3, pp. 61]{Alchin2010}.